Displaying Cluster Information

 Example output of more detailed information about a specific partition:

-$ scontrol show partition gridlong
+$ scontrol show partition all

 AllowGroups=ALL AllowAccounts=ALL AllowQos=ALL